 The FDA approved the EPi-Sense System to treat patients diagnosed with long-standing persistent atrial fibrillation (LSPAF).
-This is the first and only FDA approval of a minimally invasive ablation therapy for more than 3.5 million patients in the United States with LSPAF.1 This approval significantly expands atrial fibrillation treatment options for long-standing persistent patients.
+This is the first and only FDA approval of a minimally invasive ablation therapy with the EPi-Sense device for more than 3.5 million patients in the United States with LSPAF.1 This approval significantly expands atrial fibrillation treatment options for long-standing persistent patients.

 Epicardial ablation uses RF energy applied to the posterior left atrial wall, distal from the esophagus.
 The aim is to create durable and contiguous lesions while reducing risk of injury to the adjacent structures of the heart.